 One of the biggest opportunities you’ll find is the ability to do deeplinking at scale.
 Most search pages look like this:

 It shouldn’t take you long to figure out that you can populate the search+query with your keywords automatically using search and replace, Excel, or whatever your favorite tool is.

 I usually use the ad group name as the search query.
 It’s sufficiently broad and rarely includes adjectives.
 If you use a specific naming convention, just start your campaigns without your naming convention and then add the convention after you’ve dynamically replaced search+query.

 Just remember to check that your landing page actually works.
-This can be done with a simple AdWords script that looks for words like “No Results” on the landing page.
+This can be done with a simple Google Ads script that looks for words like “No Results” on the landing page.

 4) Not Utilizing the Sort/Filter Function as Part of Your Landing Page Testing